myckakamil/linux-workstation-playbook/README.md

 ---
 - [ ] - Add Debian support (I haven't needed to reinstall my laptop with Debian for over 2 years, so I haven't found a reason to do this yet)
 - [ ] - More in-depth configuration of VSCodium and Neovim
-- [ ] - Shortcuts configuration
+- [x] - Shortcuts configuration
-- [ ] - Installing GNOME extensions
+- [x] - Installing and enabling GNOME extensions
 - [ ] - System hardening
 - [ ] - Set up Windows VM
 - [ ] - Sync with my Nextcloud instance